OguzPastirmaci/oci-kuberay/README.md

 ### Deploy an OKE cluster
 You can follow the instructions [here](https://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html) for deploying an OKE cluster.

+> [!IMPORTANT]
-You will need a CPU worker pool and a GPU worker pool.
+> You will need a CPU worker pool and a GPU worker pool.
 Any GPU shape will work, but this readme uses A10 VMs and BMs.

 To test if everything works as expected, run `kubectl get nodes`.
 You should have a similar output (the number of nodes and the information might be different):